mjebrahimi/awesome-dotnet-core-education/README.md

 # Awesome .Net Core Education [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Collection of useful articles, libraries, projects, frameworks, tools about .Net Core and its related thechnologies. this repository will update continuously, keep yourself up to date  😉
+> Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies.. this repository will update continuously, keep yourself up to date  😉

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-dotnet-core-education/blob/master/contributing.md) pages first.